OhMyGuus/BetterCrewLink/README.md

 ## Credits & Resources

 * [CrewLink](https://github.com/ottomated) - The Official CrewLink App.
-* [Electron](https://www.electronjs.org/) - For Make The App BetterCrewLink.
+* [Electron](https://www.electronjs.org/) - For make the app BetterCrewLink.
-* [memoryjs](https://github.com/TheGreatMcPain/memoryjs) - For Making BetterCrewLink Work With Linux.
+* [memoryjs](https://github.com/TheGreatMcPain/memoryjs) - For making BetterCrewLink work with Linux.
-* [node-keyboard-watcher](https://github.com/OhMyGuus/node-keyboard-watcher) - For Making It Easy To Make A Push To Talk, Push To Mute and Impostor Radio.
+* [node-keyboard-watcher](https://github.com/OhMyGuus/node-keyboard-watcher) - For making it easy to make a Push To Talk, Push To Mute and Impostor Radio.
-* [electron-overlay-window](https://github.com/OhMyGuus/electron-overlay-window) - For Making It Easy To Make Overlays.
+* [electron-overlay-window](https://github.com/OhMyGuus/electron-overlay-window) - For making it easy to make Overlays.
-* [simple-peer](https://github.com/vrnagy/simple-peer) - For Making It Easy To Make [WebRTC](https://webrtc.org/) For [Voice Servers](https://github.com/OhMyGuus/BetterCrewLink-server).
+* [simple-peer](https://github.com/vrnagy/simple-peer) - For making it easy to make [WebRTC](https://webrtc.org/) for [Voice Servers](https://github.com/OhMyGuus/BetterCrewLink-server).

 <!-- DONATE -->
 ## Donate

-If You Like Using BetterCrewLink And Want To Help It Stay Alive And With New Features, Bug Fixes, Support For Other Platforms, Pay For Servers, Donate Money For The Project, Of Course If You Want And Can, This Is An Optional Choice, We Currently Support PayPal And Ko-fi, Choose The Best Donation Option For You And Click On The Image Below:
+If you like using BetterCrewLink and want to help it stay alive and with new features, bug fixes, support for other platforms, pay for servers, donate money for the project, of course if you want and can, this is an optional choice, we currently support PayPal and Ko-fi, choose the best donation option for you and click on the image below:

 [![Support BetterCrewLink (PayPal)][paypal-shield]][paypal-url] [![Support BetterCrewLink (Ko-fi)][kofi-shield]][kofi-url]

 Any Donations You Make Are Greatly Appreciated.

 ### Donations Goals
-- Bring BetterCrewLink To iOS & Mobile Progression
+- Bring BetterCrewLink to iOS & Mobile progression
-- US NAT FIX/Server Location
+- US NAT FIX/Server location
-- ASIA NAT FIX/Server Location
+- ASIA NAT FIX/Server location

 <hr />